you need to listen to this beyoncé and jay z mash up album right now | read | i-D

-Some absolute genius has gone and matched up Beyoncé's exquisite songs with Jay Z's almost as exquisite songs -- a whole eight times.
+Some absolute genius has gone and meshed up Beyoncé's exquisite songs with Jay Z's almost as exquisite songs — a whole eight times.
 Yes, that's right, there are now eight actual songs that perfectly capture the harmonious pairing that is Beyoncé and Jay Z. It's the closest thing to a musical orgasm you'll ever have.

-The guy we should all bow down to for creating this masterpiece works under the moniker amorphous, and after some deep rooting around on the information superhighway I have discovered that not only has he mashed up Mrs and Mr Carter, he has also creates the following holy matrimonies, holy matrimonies that I will spoil for you because I just need to express some of my unbridled excitement rn tbh:
+The guy we should all bow down to for creating this masterpiece works under the moniker amorphous, and after some deep rooting around on the information superhighway I have discovered that not only has he mashed up Mrs. and Mr. Carter, he has also created the following holy matrimonies:

 - AND MANY MORE PERFECT SONGS WITH PERFECT NAMES

-Also, Birthyoncé may be happening at this exact very minute so yeah, I guess it's an OK day for the couple isn't it?
+Also, Birthyoncé may be happening at this exact very minute so yeah, I guess it's an okay day for the couple, isn't it?

 Text Georgie Wright